Dibay-Prakash/Dibash_Timilsena_Dot_Net_Project/README.md

-The Fitness Tracker web application is a comprehensive platform designed to empower users to take control of their health and fitness journey.
-Inspired by the user interface depicted in the provided image, this project focuses on providing a user-friendly experience for tracking fitness progress, setting goals, and staying motivated.
+This is a simple Fitness Tracker built as part of an academic project.
+The application allows users to input their height and weight to calculate their **BMI (Body Mass Index)** and receive recommendations based on their BMI category.

+ Features
+- Calculate BMI based on height and weight
+- Display BMI category (Underweight, Normal, Overweight, Obese)
+- User-friendly interface
+- Lightweight and fast
 ![Screenshot 2025-02-13 163859](https://github.com/user-attachments/assets/08ddba71-720b-4b0e-ba09-3f6e31ad754c)